realm/realm-dotnet/examples/QuickJournalSync/README.md

 }
 ```

 This object represent an entry in the journal, with a title, a body, a creation date, and the id of the user that created it.
+The model also contains `Tags`, that is only used to simplify simulating a subscription error, as we will see later.

+Finally, `RealmService` is the class responsible for retrieving realms, logging in and out, and everything related to Device Sync as well.

 ## Offline synced realm

-With MongoDB Realm offline-first capabilities, it is always possible to read and write to the database even when using Device Sync, independently from the connection status of the app.
-In this small article, we are going to see how to open a synced realm depending on the situation in the .NET Realm SDK
+With Realm offline-first capabilities, it is always possible to read and write to the database even when using Device Sync, independently from the connection status of the app.
+In this section we are going to see how to open a synced realm, without needing to worry about connectivity.

 There are two methods in the .NET Realm SDK that can be used to open a Realm: `Realm.GetInstance` (synchronously) and `Realm.GetInstanceAsync` (asynchronously).
 The two methods not only differ in asynchronicity, but have a different behavior when used to open a synced realm.
 We will first take a look at those two methods on their own, then show a recommended flow for opening a realm.